-The New Zealand Food Safety Authority (NZFSA) suggests that the level of the herbicide deactivation by-product (acetylated glufosinate ammonium) in corn products should be examined as part of the Draft Assessment.
+Following the Initial Assessment, the New Zealand Food Safety Authority (NZFSA) suggested that the level of the herbicide deactivation by-product (acetylated glufosinate ammonium) in corn products should be examined as part of the Draft Assessment.

 The safety of the major glufosinate-ammonium metabolite (N-acetyl-L-glufosinate) has been addressed in Section 4.3 of the safety assessment report (Attachment 2).